 The pupils are met by guides all of whom have a broad knowledge of the history of both The Old Palace and ’New House’ (the current residence of The 7th Marquis of Salisbury, built in 1612 by Robert Cecil chief advisor to both Elizabeth I and James I).
 They talk about various aspects of the Palace including the reproduction Tudor Knot Garden.

-Following the guides the pupils are shown into the Palace, from now on, everyone they meet will be in Tudor costume going about their daily lives.
-The year is 1589 and although victory against the Spainish Armada was secured the year before there are still potential threats to the Queen.
+Following the guides, the pupils are shown into the Palace, from now on, everyone they meet will be in Tudor costume going about their daily lives.
+The year is 1589 and although victory against the Spanish Armada was secured the year before there are still potential threats to the Queen.
 Court is far from a safe haven.
 Throughout this time the children will be expected to behave with the discipline and decorum demanded of children in 16th Century England.
 This helps to build the atmosphere and tension.

-Initially they will be met by Thomas Pheilippes a somewhat dark and mysterious charecture one of Elizabeth's spies he may require the pupils' help in cracking a cypher in a message intercepted from people threatening the Queen’s safety.
+Initially they will be met by Thomas Pheilippes a somewhat dark and mysterious charecter one of Elizabeth's spies he may require the pupils' help in cracking a cypher in a message intercepted from people threatening the Queen’s safety.
 He will prepare them for their meeting with the Queen

-Presently a drum roll will heard and a fanfare will sound.
+Presently a drum roll will be heard and a fanfare sound.
 The doors open to reveal the Queen sitting upon her throne at the far end of the Great Hall.
 The pupils enter and approach Her Majesty; it is a long and daunting walk which they will not forget.
 The Queen is in a reflective frame of mind and will look back over her life, both as a child at Hatfield and as Queen of England with all that position's inherent responsibilities and pitfalls.
 If you have learnt a song the Queen will invite you to sing and will accompany you.
 The audience lasts for half an hour.
 The pupils are encouraged, if they are brave enough, to ask questions of Her Majesty.

 Once they leave the Queen’s presence the pupils meet Sir Walter Raleigh who will talk to them amongst other things about life as a courtier and the exploits of his famous cousin Sir Francis Drake culminating in the battle against the Armada.